 Gas permits and electrical permits

-Gas and electrical permits are issued by the BC Safety Authority.
+Gas and electrical permits are issued by Technical Safety BC.

 Private septic systems are administered by VIHA through Sewerage System Regulations, which state that an authorized person must carry out maintenance, installation and site assessments.